 What will I experience during and after the procedure?

 You will feel a slight pinch when the nurse inserts the needle into your vein for the IV line and when they inject the local anesthetic.
 Most of the sensation is at the skin incision site.
 The doctor will numb this area using local anesthetic.
 You may feel pressure when the doctor inserts the catheter into the vein or artery.
 However, you will not feel serious discomfort.

-You will be asked to remain still during the procedure and not to cough or breathe deeply in order to avoid injury to the lung.
+You will need to remain still during the procedure and not cough or breathe deeply to avoid injury to the lung.

 You may feel pressure when the needle is inserted into the pleural space.

-When the pleural fluid is removed, you may feel a pulling sensation or pressure in your chest.
+When the doctor removes the pleural fluid, you may feel a pulling sensation or pressure in your chest.
 It is common to have the urge to cough as the fluid is removed and the lung re-expands.
 Tell your doctor or nurse if you feel faint or if you have any shortness of breath or chest pain.

 Who interprets the results and how do I get them?